fims-tv/fimstestsuite/README.md

 ## How to build it?

-The project is build in Java and uses [Gradle][] as a build tool.
+The project is built in Java and uses [Gradle][] as a build tool.
 It should be sufficient to have the Java JDK installed and the `$GRADLE_HOME/bin` folder added to the `$PATH` variable.
 Then running `gradle run` on the commandline should build and run the application.

 [Gradle]: http://www.gradle.org "Gradle"